greydanus/greydanus.github.io/_posts/2017-01-07-enigma-rnn.markdown

     <div class="thecap" style="text-align:center">Using the Vigenere cipher to encrypt plaintext "CALCUL" with keyword "MATHS" (repeated).</div>
 </div>

 **Results.** The Vigenere cipher was easy.
-A mere 150,000 steps of gradient descent produced a model which decoded the ciphertext with 99% accuracy.
+A mere 100,000 steps of gradient descent produced a model which learned the decryption function with 99% accuracy.

 <div class="imgcap_noborder">
     <img src="/assets/enigma-rnn/vigenere-rnn.png" width="80%">